 4) Additional eyewash bottles can be collected if necessary

 5) Take the injured person to the nearest medical clinic’s emergency room if required.
 Continue rinse during transport.
 Continued and copious rinsing is the best course of action - it is more important to rinse continuously than to get to the hospital very quickly.
+Be sure to bring the name of the chemical and if possible the chemical safety data sheet.

 Bases give more serious burning than acids, therefore rinse for a longer period of time when the injury results from a basic chemical.